 Why Trade Fairs in China are not effective anymore?

-- Now it is also not the time when it needs to ease the effects of the economic lockdown and trade embargo conducted by the West as it was before, but vice versa – foreign businesses need China market.
+- Now is also not the time when it needs to ease the effects of the economic lockdown and trade embargo conducted by the West as it was before, but vice versa – foreign businesses need China market.

 - China needed foreign companies to set an example, to guide them, and now they are doing it all better on their own.